python-cmd2/cmd2/docs/freefeatures.rst

   python app.py --test transcript.txt

-Any deviations between the output prescribed in ``transcript.txt`` and the actual output from a fresh run of the application will be reported as a unit test failure.
+Any non-whitespace deviations between the output prescribed in ``transcript.txt`` and the actual output from a fresh run of the application will be reported as a unit test failure.
+(Whitespace is ignored during the comparison.)

+Regular expressions can be embedded in the transcript inside paired ``/`` slashes.
+These regular expressions should not include any whitespace expressions.